luandev/personal-color/README.md

 Each season has a unique color palette that complements the individual's natural coloring, including skin undertone, hair color, and eye color.

+## CI/CD Workflows

+This project includes several GitHub Actions workflows for continuous integration and deployment:

+- **Test**: Runs linting and type checking on each push and pull request
+- **Build**: Creates web and preview builds of the application
+- **Production Deploy**: Builds and deploys the app when a version tag is pushed
+- **Dependency Updates**: Checks for outdated dependencies weekly
+- **Cache Cleanup**: Periodically cleans up GitHub Actions cache

+To use these workflows effectively:

+1. Set up an `EXPO_TOKEN` secret in your GitHub repository
+2. Configure your Expo account and EAS for builds
+3. Follow semantic versioning when tagging releases (e.g., v1.0.0)

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve the application.